 Given to a man with hands as cold as ice.

-- The 1900 torch song "A Bird In a Gilded Cage" is about a sad life of a beautiful woman who has married an old guy for money instead of for love and actually left someone young she loved.
+- The 1900 torch song "A Bird In a Gilded Cage" is about the sad life of a beautiful woman who has married an old guy for money instead of for love and actually left someone young she loved.